Location: Oxford

 posted on

-Centrally located Hertford College is one of Oxford’s oldest colleges, but it has not let its history hold it back from embracing the modern.
-One of the first colleges to go co-educational in 1974, Hertford continues to welcome a diverse student body.
-Hertford College is a great option for anthropology, art history, English, law, political…
+Centrally located Hertford College may be one of Oxford’s oldest colleges, but it’s committed to embracing the modern.
+One of the first to become co-educational in 1974, Hertford continues to welcome a diverse student body.
+Hertford is a great option for anthropology, art history, English, law, political science, sociology, and women and gender studies.
+Lecturers…

 Blog Categories